bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 On the `Create Programs` page, you will notice another program you can create called `AutoLink.exe`.
 If you don't mind waiting another 10-15 minutes, you should go ahead and create this program.
-It makes it much less tedious to connect to other [Servers](../basic/servers.md), but it's not necessary for progressing.
+It makes it much less tedious to connect to other [Servers](../basic/servers.md), but it's not necessary for progression.

 ## Joining your first faction: CyberSec